a-n-rose/speech-recognition-projects/speech_commands/README.md

 ## Train the model

 Find the path of the newly created .npy files.
 Enter these into the script 'train_models_CNN_LSTM_CNNLSTM.py'.
-Check the script for variables.
+Check the script for variables. **Important: insert the newly created train, validation, and test .npy filenames!**

 Run the script.